tmurakami/dexopener/README.md

 > **Note:** Starting at version 0.13.0, DexOpener automatically detects the BuildConfig class of the target application.
-Therefore, you no longer need to use `DexOpener.Builder`. `DexOpener.Builder` will be deleted in the next major version.
+Therefore, you no longer need to use `DexOpener.Builder`.
+It will be deleted in the next major version.

 ### DexOpenerAndroidJUnitRunner